 To create and deal with virtual machines you might depend upon Oracle VirtualBox or VMware Workstation Pro, which are the two most popular cross-platform virtual machine managers available out there.
-Even though, you might be comfortable on one of the two most popular virtualization platforms or any other popular virtualization platform, it sometimes becomes necessary to switch to a different virtual machine platform, for example from VirtualBox to VMware Workstation or vice versa.
-You might move to a new organization which may depend on a separate virtualization platform, or you just want to change your existing infrastructure and start using different virtual machine platform, for varying requirements, or anything else.
+Even though you might be comfortable on one of the two most popular virtualization platforms or any other popular virtualization platform, it sometimes becomes necessary to switch to a different virtual machine platform, for example from VirtualBox to VMware Workstation or vice versa.
+You might move to a new organization that may depend on a separate virtualization platform, or you just want to change your existing infrastructure and start using a different virtual machine platform, for varying requirements, or anything else.

 The bottom line is, you might sometimes find it necessary to switch to a new virtualization platform even though you might not need to do that every single day.
 When it comes to you switching between virtual machine platforms, you should convert your virtual machine on a particular platform to some universal format, or some other format, which can be recognized by the virtual machine platform that you are going to use.
-So today I will talk about, how you can switch between Oracle VirtualBox and VMware Workstation Pro so that you can use a virtual machine created using VirtualBox on VMware workstation and vice versa.
+So today I will talk about, how you can switch between Oracle VirtualBox and VMware Workstation Pro so that you can use a virtual machine created using VirtualBox on VMware workstation.

 When it comes to converting a virtual machine, so that it can be used by a different virtual machine software, two steps are involved.
 First is, converting the virtual machine, to a common format recognizable by most, or at least the target virtual machine platform.
 The second is to import it to the virtual machine platform, where you want to use it.